arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 If you follow this to its logical conclusion, then you’ll arrive at event sourcing.
 You don’t need to be retrieving, modifying, and re-saving database rows based on the handling of events.

 That whole aspect of developing, operating, and maintaining the transactional side of systems is simply eliminated.
-That a tremendous simplification of the part of the system that makes decisions and does things.
+That’s a tremendous simplification of the part of the system that makes decisions and does things.

 But that simplification comes with some tradeoffs.
 Simplicity is harder to accomplish than complexity.
 You know this because of how complexity can be achieved entirely by accident.